hawky358/pyHyypApi/README.md

 Changelog

 1.3.6
 - Updated alarm_info_push_timer() method to have a "onetime" paramater.
-This allows you to get a once off "forced" update from IDS at any time without using the initialize_alarm_info_push_timer() method
+This allows you to get a once off "forced" update from IDS at any time by using the initialize_alarm_info_push_timer() method with the onetime parameter set to true

 1.3.5
 - Internal update